 Different regulatory requirements.
 Different teams across three continents.

-With each integration, we iterated.
+With each integration, the methodology iterated.
 What worked stayed.

 What failed got cut.
 The playbook matured.